 \subsection{Other applications}

-We may also apply Theorem \ref{czlieg} to the setting of \cite{DWX} and \cite{BG}.
-When applied to systems with $1$-dimensional center, since Lie groups acting freely and properly on $\R$ can only be $\R$ or $\Z$, the center fixing centralizer $\CZ^r(f)$ must be $\Z$ or $\R$.
-As a corollary, we may remove the volume-preserving conditions in Theorem 1 of \cite{DWX} and and Theorems A,B and C in \cite{BG} and prove the following.
+We may also apply Theorem~\ref{czlieg} to the settings of \cite{DWX} and \cite{BG}.
+When applied to systems with $1$-dimensional center, since Lie groups acting freely and properly on $\R$ are either $\R$ or $\Z$, the center-fixing centralizer $\CZ^r(f)$ must be $\Z$ or $\R$.
+As a corollary, we may remove the volume-preserving assumptions in Theorem~1 of \cite{DWX} and Theorems~A, B, and~C in \cite{BG}, and obtain the following results.